rsanni85/dailyHolidaysRepository/DailyHolidays/README.md

 **Group Members:** Rodiat Sanni (rsanni85)

-**App Description:** Users can discover daily holidays celebrated worldwide or explore holidays on specific dates.
-If a holiday exists for the chosen country and date, its name and type (e.g., public or religious) are displayed in a table.
-Otherwise, a joke is shown to lighten the mood.
+**App Description:** Users can explore holidays worldwide for any date, viewing their name and type.
+If no holiday exists, a joke is displayed to keep things fun.

 **Application Link**: [https://dailyholidays-codejabi.onrender.com]